UBC-MDS/world-energy-visualization/doc/reflection-milestone4.md

 ## Has it been easy to use your app?

 - According to the peer feedback, the dashboard is easy to use in general.
-We tried to make our application as straightforward as possible with short descriptions.
+We tried to make our application as straightforward as possible with short descriptions of each plot.
 - To have a better user experience, we added toggle buttons for descriptions to simplify the interface while information is still accessible if needed.
 - We believe the two tabs by two categories - `Global Distribution` and `Historical Trends`- would conveniently help users locate the desired information and prevent being overwhelmed by charts and plots.

 ## What differences are there between the DashR and DashPy app?

 ## Are there reoccurring themes in your feedback on what is good and what can be improved?

+Positives:

+- Based on the peer review, one positive element of our app is the use of tabs to separate the plots displaying global information from the regional (more specific data).
+This has improved the user experience greatly as it reduces the number of plots they are presented with at once and allows them to focus on either a general global analysis or specific regional analysis.
+- Another reoccuring comment was that the app had an effective use of bootstrap components to organize the plots and filtering elements to make it easy for the users to use.
+In particular, the peer reviewer specified that our design and use of plots were appropriate for the persona we described who the app is intended to be used by.

+Improvements:

+- One general trend in the feedback on the improvements was to do with the representation of the data in the world map and bar plot in the first tab.
+- In the context of the persona viewing the app, he/she needs to be explicitly made aware that a particular country is missing data.
+Additionally, analysis on smaller nations and regions like Europe where there are many nations will be compromised due to the lack of a zoom feature.
+- Furthermore, if the persona were to do an analysis of countries that are the smallest consumers, there is a lack of communication when the consumption percentage is zero.

 ## Is there any feedback (or other insight) that you have found particularly valuable during your dashboard development?